 Bob Kloppenburg's Half-Court SOS Pressure Defense - the Nuts and BoltsBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook... lots of great basketball stuff.
-Come on - join us!
+Come on - join today.

 This is the second article in the SOS defense series.
 A previous article presented an overview of Bob Kloppenburg's SOS pressure defense.
-Bob sent me his DVDs, eBook and paperback book and we will now present a more detailed look at the SOS defense, with comparisons (similarities and differences) to our man-to-man pressure (Dick Bennett style) defense (see Tenets of Man-to-Man Defense).
-This article will also serve as a review of his DVDs and book, which I highly recommend.
+This page takes a more detailed look at the SOS half-court defense, with comparisons to man-to-man pressure defense (Dick Bennett style).

-Bob Kloppenburg was a great high school and college player years ago, and became a high school coach.
+Bob was a great high school and college player years ago, and became a high school coach.
 He went on to coach very successfully at the college level for 22 years at Cal Western, with a tremendous winning record and a number of trips to the NAIA national tournament.
-He has coached at the professional level for a number of years with the Seattle Supersonics, and also with the Rockets, Nuggets, Raptors, Bobcats, and Clippers.
+He has coached at the professional level with the Seattle Supersonics, and also with the Rockets, Nuggets, Raptors, Bobcats, and Clippers.

 "Bob Kloppenburg is a defensive genius." - Pat Riley, NBA Coach Retired

-OverviewHere we will talk about details of the SOS defense.
-Any coach or player who wants to learn more, or actually implement the SOS system will definitely want to purchase Coach Kloppenburg's DVDs, books or ebook (see below).
-I going to compare it to our pressure man-to-man defense as well.
+OverviewHere we will discuss details of the SOS half-court defense.
+Any coach or player who wants to learn more and implement the SOS system will definitely want to purchase Coach Kloppenburg's DVDs, books or ebook (see below).
+I'm also going to compare it to our pressure man-to-man defense.

 After presenting an overview of the defense, Coach Kloppenburg goes through all of the necessary drills... the mass drill, 1-on-1, 2-on-2, 3-on-3, and 4-on-4 drills.
 The "snuggle denial", "sequence", and "sprint-recovery" drills are included.
 Several "combo" drills are presented combining elements of the 1-on-1 and 2-on-2 drills into one drill.
 The drills are on the DVDs, and are not presented here... so be sure to get the DVDs.